Killings and aftermath of the Mountain Meadows Massacre: Massacre

 All of the Mormon participants in the massacre were then sworn to secrecy.
 The many dozens of bodies were hastily dragged into gullies and other low lying spots, then lightly covered with surrounding material which was soon blown away by the weather, leaving the remains to be scavenged and scattered by wildlife.

+List of victims

+Lists of perpetrators

+Although the principal aggressors and organizers in the massacre were the white, Mormon militiamen, some members of the Coal Creek and Ash Creek bands of the Southern Paiute tribe were recruited and participated.